 Arriving in India by Air the first time - Customs - Immigration Information

+The most popular arrival points in India from abroad are New Delhi, Mumbai, Chennai (formerly called Madras) or Kolkata (formerly called Calcutta).
 The airport in New Delhi is called Indira Gandhi International Airport while the Mumbai international airport is named the Sahar International Airport.
 The Kolkata airport is called the Netaji Subhash Chandra Bose airport.

 Red & Green Exits from Indian Airports